Max Anstie: World Championship career

-Return to America
+Return to America & World Supercross

 Struggling to find a ride in the world championship paddock, Anstie opted to return to America for the 2020 to compete in the AMA Supercross and AMA Motocross Championships.
 Signing for the HEP Motorsports Suzuki team, an injury would rule him out of the entire supercross season.
 In the Covid-19 shortened AMA Motocross season, Anstie would finish ninth in the final standings, grabbing a third place in race two at the second round after leading much of it.
 He remained with the same team for 2021, but had injury problems again that ruled him out of the first part of the 2021 AMA Supercross Championship.

 For 2022, Anstie signed for the Rocky Mountain ATV/MC WPS KTM team.
 However, when the team lost its title sponsor mid-way through the supercross season, Anstie was left without a ride.
 Later in the year, Anstie signed for the Australian Fire Power Honda team.
 He made his debut for the team in the 450 class in the AMA Motocross Championship but his main focus of the year would be the Motocross des Nations and the 2022 FIM Supercross World Championship, dropping down to the 250 for both.
 The 2022 Motocross des Nations would be a tough event for both Anstie and the Great Britain team, with them finishing tenth overall.
 In world supercross, Anstie was able to finish second overall behind Shane McElrath, winning two races in the series along the way.
 This was followed up by him becoming Australian Supercross Champion in the 250 class.